Updated: Aug 21

-Personally I've used a lot of table saws in a lot of different wood shops, garages and jobsites.
+Personally, I've used a lot of table saws in a lot of different wood shops, garages, and job sites.
 There's plenty to consider ranging from budget, where you'll use it, power, space, portability, ease of setup, ease of use, reliability, quality, and of course, safety.
-A basic table saw (like a Dewault contractors saw) will get the job done but an amazing table saw (like a Sawstop) is a pleasure to use because its a precision machine.
+A basic table saw (like a Dewault contractor saw) will get the job done but an amazing table saw (like a Sawstop) is a pleasure to use because it's a precision machine.

 Let's begin with the basics...

 The footprint of your table saw is a big consideration for setting up your shop.
-If you don't have much space this is where a hybrid saw comes handy.
+If you don't have much space this is where a hybrid saw comes in handy.
 It's lightweight enough to be placed on wheels to move around.
-These saws are less expensive and less powerful around 1.75-2hp motor.
-This is a great saw for a hobbyist or beginner woodworker
+These saws are less expensive and less powerful around the 1.75-2hp motor.
+This is a great saw for a hobbyist or beginner woodworker.

 Industrial table saws are stationary and powerful.
 The table is deeper and the build is all around more robust.
 These tables saws are very powerful with a 5hp motor (a faster blade is less likely to leave burn marks).
 The drawbacks are they're more expensive and take up more space.